Thundra is a Fantastic Four character, first seen in 1971.

 Now much more capable, Thundra and the Thing seemingly destroyed Mahkizmo.

 Machus and Femizonia then appeared to inexplicably merge into a world of gender equality (and the beginning of a planetwide sex orgy).
 The FF and Thundra were ejected back into the past.

-The “merger” thing seems to have been brief weirdness, or an outright illusion.
+As we’ll discuss later, the “merger” thing seems to have been a brief glitch, or an outright illusion.
 Both the Machus and the Femizonia timelines were actually intact.
 But Machus was no longer warping Femizonia’s continuity.

 Thundra’s victory was celebrated through the United Sisterhood Republic.
 Though in the official accounts, the role of the male FF members was edited out.

 As he thought that both timelines were gone after the merger, Reed Richards stopped monitoring Femizonia and Machus.
 Which may have been a core goal of the deception.

 However, that also meant that Thundra had to stay in the past.
 To maintain the pretence that there was no Femizonia to return to.